 The reason for this is that the ‘quality’ of accounts the bookmakers acquire with their offers over the grand national is much lower than the accounts they get throughout the year.
 Or to put it another way, if your Aunt Nora who has never placed a bet in her life signs up on Grand National day, chances are that bet is the only one she’s going to make.
 It’s unlikely that she’ll keep coming back every Saturday to place a weekly acca on the football.

 The converse is also true for special events when the offers are boosted.
 The theory here is that at key times the accounts that sign up are more likely to keep betting – so someone signing up at the start of the Premier League season through a special football promotion is more likely to keep betting throughout the year.
-And because bookies need turnover to make a profit, it’s the accounts that keep on betting that are going to boost their bottom line.
+And because bookies need turnover to stay in the green, it’s the accounts that keep on betting that are going to boost their bottom line.

 What About Existing Customers?